IABTechLab/uid2docs/README.md

 ### User Trust

-#### Can a user opt-out of targeted advertising tied to their UID2?
+#### Can a user opt out of targeted advertising tied to their UID2?

-Yes, through the Opt-Out Portal, a user can opt-out of being served targeted ads tied to their UID2.
+Yes, through the Opt-Out Portal (also known as the [Transparency and Control Portal](https://transparentadvertising.org)), a user can opt out of being served targeted ads tied to their UID2.
 The request will be distributed through UID2 Administrator and UID2 Operators to all relevant members.
 Some publishers and service providers have the option to limit access to their products based on a user’s participation in UID2 and it is the publisher’s responsibility to communicate this as part of their value exchange dialogue with the user.

 #### How does a user know where to access the Opt-Out Portal?